 This is a no-brainer.
 If you regularly use open networks, having your device run some anti-virus software is always a good idea so that you stay protected against common threats like adware, spyware, and malware.
 Don’t forget to keep it up to date, otherwise, you can fall victim to newer, unknown threats.

 Whether you’re using a Mac or Windows, having file sharing activated can leave your computer and files vulnerable to attackers.
 Even though the feature allows you to transfer files seamlessly and use printers wirelessly, this becomes a huge security hole while using public Wi-Fi networks, which is why you’re better of disabling it.

 Set Up a Firewall

-What You Should Not Do When Accessing Public Wi-Fi?
+What Should You Not Do When Accessing Public Wi-Fi?

 Make Online Purchases

-While shopping online may seem harmless, you should avoid doing so on unsecure, public Wi-Fi networks.
+While shopping online may seem harmless, you should avoid doing so on unsecured public Wi-Fi networks.
 After all, when you purchase anything online, you’re required to provide sensitive details such as your bank account or credit card information, which could fall into the wrong hands if someone is snooping on your browsing activity.

 Access Personal Accounts

 Many people access their social media, bank, and other personal accounts on public Wi-Fi without thinking twice.
 Unfortunately, this could result in your confidential information being compromised and used for criminal purposes like identity theft and fraud, even if you’re connected to a secure open network!